 Establishing baselines stage

 To understand where you are in regards to your blood sugar levels and your body’s ability to deal with consumed sugar and carbohydrates, do the following for a week or so:

 - Check your blood sugar 1st thing in the morning before eating anything or starting daily activities.
-Do this on a morning when you had a good night sleep, are at your normal stress levels and preferably have not eaten for about 12 hours since the last night meal.
+Do this on a morning when you had a good night’s sleep, are at your normal stress levels, and preferably have not eaten for about 12 hours since the last night meal.

-- Continue to test throughout the day 30 minutes, 1 hours and 2 hours after each meal.
-This will show the blood sugar rise after a meal and your body’s ability to remove the blood’s sugar and sugar from carbohydrates in a timely manner.
+- Continue to test 30 minutes, 1 hour, and 2 hours after each meal throughout the day.
+This will show that blood sugar rises after a meal and that your body can efficiently remove the blood sugar and sugar from carbohydrates.

 The purpose now is to lower your carb intake to the desired levels.
 Try this step after you have been on a low carbohydrate diet of 20mg net carbs daily for at least a week.
 Net carbs are the total carbs minus the fiber.

 - Check both blood sugar and ketones in the morning and after meals as you did for the baseline but pay attention to what you eat and how the levels are affected by the foods you eat.